lnsp/trace-explorer/README.md

 > In case you want to go along and test out the commands but do not have the required data at hand, you can generate sample data using the `generator.py` script in the *sample-data* folder.
 Go down to the section on *Generating sample data*, follow the examples there or return to this step later on.

 First, you have to convert your data into a common format.
 We use parquet for storing datasets because of its widespread compatibility and integrated compression.
 Each measurement must be converted into one row in the common dataset format.
-We provide the `CommonTraceConverter` interface to allow users to provide their own format converter.
-You can find examples for Snowset, Snowflake profiles, MSSQL and PostgreSQL in our `converter/` directory.
+We provide [the `Transformer` interface](trace_explorer/transformer.py) to allow users to provide their own format converter.
+You can find examples for custom transformers in the `transformers/` directory.

 ```bash
 trace_explorer convert --using myconverter.py --source 'mydataset/*.merged' --output mydatasetcommon.parquet